-The following statement applies to the Web sites of the National Dropout Prevention Centers (NDPC).
+The following statement applies to the websites of the National Dropout Prevention Center (NDPC).
 NDPC is committed to protecting the privacy and security of its online visitors and providing a safe environment for everyone.

 NDPC collects personally identifiable information only from our visitors 13 years or older.
 Personally identifiable information we request may include first and last name, home address, email address, or telephone number.
 NDPC does not collect personally identifiable information from children under the age of 13 without first obtaining verifiable parental consent, unless NDPC only uses this information to:

 - obtain parental consent or provide parents with notice of NDPC’s privacy practices;

 - respond directly on a one-time basis to a child’s specific request;

 - respond more than once to a child’s specific request along with providing parental notice;

 - protect the safety of a child; or

 NDPC’s consent and notification process gives parents the ability to let NDPC know if they do not want us to make further use of the personally identifiable information we have collected from their child.

 NDPC may request personally identifiable information from children in connection with online forums, content submissions, or classroom activities so that we can answer questions or requests.
 Unless NDPC indicates otherwise, personally identifiable information from children under the age of 13 will be used by NDPC for internal purposes and will not be sold or otherwise transferred to advertisers or anyone else.